-RSCDS Glasgow Branch is involved with activities to encourage children and young adults to enjoy Scottish Country Dancing.
+RSCDS Glasgow Branch is involved with activities to encourage both children and young adults to enjoy Scottish Country Dancing.
 Branch members are happy to provide advice and help.
-Some of these activites are described below.
+Some of these activites are described, with some photos in the gallery below.

 Glasgow Music Festival

-Glasgow Music Festival aims to provide 'a platform for performance' by enabling teams from schools and adult groups from in and around Glasgow to compete and receive adjudication on their Scottish Country Dancing performances, This is an annual event.
+aims to provide 'a platform for performance' by enabling teams from schools and adult groups from in and around Glasgow to compete and receive adjudication on their Scottish Country Dancing performances.
+This is an annual event.
+The 2023 Festival will include Scottish Country Dancing events on Saturday 11th March from 10:00-13:30 only.
+Everyone is welcome to come along to support the local teams.
+School pupils perform first, followed by the adult teams.

 Resources for teachers

 Background Some Primary schools in Glasgow have a Scottish Country Dancing activity as part of the Expressive Arts curriculum.
 This Day of Dance gives the children an opportunity to display their skills.
-Schools which decide to take part are given a resource pack which includes a DVD of the dances see video on our Facebook page.
-The children usually learn about 6 dances.
+Schools which decide to take part are given a resource pack which includes a DVD of the 6 or so dances.
 RSCDS teachers may be able to visit and help teachers with the dances, if requested.
 There are a number of ways schools may take part in this event – please get in touch if you are interested.

 Bearsden & Milngavie Primary Schools Festival

 The Bearsden & Milngavie Festival held on 4th October 2019 reached its sixth birthday with around 400 children from Bearsden and Milngavie Primary Schools, dancing the day away.
-After the opening ceremony on Friday morning, involving Councillor Andrew Polson, Joint Leader of the council, local piper Iain Smith led representatives from each school into the hall, displaying their school banner.
+After the opening ceremony, involving Councillor Andrew Polson, local piper Iain Smith led representatives from each school into the hall.
 John Carmichael and the band then struck up to the beat of Jigs and Reels resonating around the hall accompanying a programme of communal dances such as the Virginia Reel, Dashing White Sergeant, Flying Scotsman etc. and with each school giving a performance of two specialist dances.
+Events during the Covid years were cancelled.

 This community event is initiated by New Kilpatrick Parish Church and organised by Walter Proven and members of the NK SCD Club.
-The Festival receives financial support from the RSCDS Glasgow Branch, with the current Chairman mentioning how keen we are on encouraging young dancers and this type of event epitomises their efforts.
+The Festival receives financial support from the RSCDS Glasgow Branch, with the current Chairman mentioning how keen we are on encouraging young dancers.

 The event was the culmination of weeks of training within the schools by Walter and other members of his team, who visit all schools.
 Most of the children learning completely from scratch the social skills of Scottish Country Dancing.
 It was wonderful to see so many happy faces on the day as the youngsters enjoyed taking part in the event!!
 The children bounced out of the hall at the end of the day with the music still ringing in their ears.